 I have compared our flight from Southern California to South Carolina to the biblical Exodus.
 The Red Sea is an uncooperative, vindictive relative.
 The wilderness wandering is our Desert of Doubt representing moments of fear, uncertainty, occasionally deep despair, and days of depression as we waited day after day and week after week for word on the progress of our California home.
 We could see our home over the Jordan River representing unscrupulous property investors, obstinate buyers, and government red tape that would cost us $40,000 to resolve.
 But we had a real estate broker whose name in both Hebrew and Greek means who is like God.
 Much like Moses was God to Aaron, Michael was God to us in that God worked through him to get us through the desert, over the Jordan River, and into the Promised Land.
 He fought for us at a sacrifice of profit, time, and frustration.
 Michael took a financial loss in the fight and saved us $40,000.
 He did not have to but his strength of character motivated him to sell our home for our benefit.
 We are forever indebted to him.
 He was our pillar of fire by night and our pillar of cloud by day.

 We were notified on September 16th that another buyer fell through because of government red tape.
 Meanwhile, our builder, Mungo Homes, was waiting to close.
-The original close date was August 27th but that is when unknown issues began to arise, test our faith, and stall everything.
-Mungo Homes were gracious to allow us more time to close without costing us more money, but they could not continue waiting.
+The original close date was August 27th but unknown issues began to arise, test our faith, and stall everything.
+Mungo Homes graciously allowed us more time to close without costing us more money, but they could not continue waiting.
 It was unfair to them to keep holding the property in uncertainty.
 There was a decision to make.

 “Allison?
 Hi, this is Jim Kendall, Jeanne’s husband.
 Thank you for everything you have done for us.
 I appreciate Mungo Homes’ patience but it is unfair to keep you waiting.”